 By Poulomi Das Aug.
 16, 2020

 During this pandemic, I have discovered comfort watching – old shows that bring my soul succour.
-There’s a looming dread and emotional fatigue that has set in over the last five months.
+There’s a looming dread and emotional fatigue that has set in over the last year.
 Discovering new movies and shows feels cumbersome, when all we crave is to feel like we have a semblance of control over our own lives.